Topological insulators and K-theory: KQ-theory

 The following facts are discussed in detail in \cite{KLW15}.
-With time reversal symmetry the rank of the Hilbert bundle $\mathcal{H}$ can be always assumed to be even, say $rank( \mathcal{H}) = 2N$.
-We always assume that the fiberwise action of $\Theta$ on the Hilbert bundle is non-degenerate outside the fixed points, and that the only degeneration at the fixed points is due to Kramers' degeneracy, that is, due to $\Theta$ acting fiberwise over $X^\tau$.
-Then, there exists a decomposition
+With time reversal symmetry the rank of the Hilbert bundle $\mathcal{H}$ is always assumed to be even, say $rank( \mathcal{H}) = 2N$.
+We also assume that time reversal symmetry is the only symmetry acting on the Hilbert bundle.
+So the Hilbert bundle is non-degenerate in the sense that there is no band crossings between different bands.
+For each band, the only degeneration is due to Kramers degeneracy, that is, each band is doubly degenerate.
+All possible intersections between a Kramers pair only could happen at the fixed points.
+As a consequence, there exists a decomposition